 Introduction

-Temperate forests provide multiple benefits to humanity, including provisioning services, regulating services, and cultural services.
-Provisioning services include the harvest of trees for lumber and paper, which in the U.S. generates $288 billion annually.
-Regulating services involve the processes of decomposition, water filtration, crop pollination, and temperature regulation.
-For example, forest patches within agricultural landscapes can provide nesting habitat for pollinator insects (Ulyshen et al., 2023).
-Cultural services include recreation and scientific advancement.
-For example, the study of how white rot fungi decompose woody debris has led to applications in bioremediation to degrade organic pollutants.
+.

 Wind disturbance from hurricanes, derechos, and tornados, is a dominant natural disturbance in forests of the eastern United States (Fischer et al., 2013).
 When canopy trees are thrown by wind, multiple effects can occur.
 These include increased sunlight in the understory, reduction in leaf litter depth, deposition of woody debris in the form of trunks and branches which are broken or bent, and soil mixing because of trees being uprooted (Perry and Herms, 2019).
 However, during wind disturbance events, the wind does not destroy all living organisms in the affected area, but rather leaves “biological legacies” such as surviving canopy trees and surviving understory plants.
 After a wind event, any pre-existing advance regeneration (immature trees which were in the understory) usually benefit immensely from the disturbance.
 Additionally, trees which are strongly rooted may benefit when early successional trees with weaker root systems are removed by a wind event (Fischer et al., 2013).

-Although it is unclear if climate change will alter the frequency and intensity of strong winds (Seidl et al., 2017), it is possible it could still increase the impact of windstorms on trees in the Eastern US.
-For example, climate change is causing annual precipitation to increase in Ohio (Wilson, 2024), and increased precipitation may reduce the anchorage of trees in soil which can affect the frequency of windthrows (Seidl et al., 2017).

 The harvesting of fallen trees, which is called salvage logging, is a common response to windthrow events in forests.
 The removal of trees may be aimed at reducing the fuel load to prevent large-scale fires (Gandhi et al., 2008), or it may be motivated by the economic value of the fallen trees.
 During a tree harvest, machines such as _____, ______, and ______ are used to remove trees.
 There are varying intensities of salvage-logging operations, where varying proportions of the windthrow area are logged.
 Another important factor is whether slash (_____) is removed or left on the ground.
 Salvage-logging changes the biological legacies left by natural wind disturbance because it often removes the understory plants and removes much of the woody debris.